jcchurch/PythonTutorial/GameOfLife/Instructions.md

     elif grid[i,j] == OFF and total == 3:
         newGrid[i,j] = ON

+All four of John Conway's original rules are in this `if` statement.

 ## Update method continued.

 This is after all of the "for" loops, but still inside the "update" function.